-Light control splints support through light compression and contoured designs to protect the joints.
+Light Control braces support through light compression and contoured designs to protect the joints.
 Ideal for daytime wear at work and at home and for use in daily activities.
-Light control splints support while still allowing motion and function.
-(Stays and pads may be added to increase the support or resistance to motion to create a Light Plus+ support.)
+Light control supports while still allowing motion and function.

-Moderate control splints provide greater support and resistance to movement by using materials with less stretch and stronger fabrics.
-Ideal when a splint is likely to be worn throughout the day during a variety of activities.
-Choose splints with moderate control when joints need to be protected and muscles and ligaments rested, but not fully immobilized.
-(Stays and pads may be added to increase the support or resistance to motion to create a Moderate Plus+ support)
+Moderate Control provides greater support and resistance to movement by using materials with less stretch and stronger fabrics.
+Ideal when a brace or splint is likely to be worn throughout the day during a variety of activities.
+Choose moderate control when joints need to be protected and muscles and ligaments rested, but not fully immobilized.

-Firm splints are designed to allow joints and tissues to rest and heal by limiting or stopping motion.
-When full rest is required to help relieve pain from an injury or severe pain due to overuse or arthritis, choose splints in the firm range.
+Firm Control is designed to allow joints and tissues to rest and heal by limiting or stopping motion.
+When full rest is required to help relieve pain from an injury or severe pain due to overuse or arthritis, choose braces and splints in the firm range.
 Ideal following injury or surgery or when a condition has flared up and the pain prevents function.
-(Choose longer styles that support more joints and add pads or stays as needed for Firm Plus+ support.)

-Splints designed to apply a corrective force have variable levels of support depending on how they are worn and how long they are worn.
-For that reason, some of the splints may not be identified with a designated level of support.
+Many of our braces include stays and pads to increase the support or resistance to create a Light Plus+ Support, Moderate Plus+ Support or Firm Plus+ Support.
+Braces designed to apply a corrective force have variable levels of support depending on how they are worn and how long they are worn.